groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/remove/ppt.en.md

     enable: true
     title: "Enhancing PowerPoint Presentations with C# .NET"
     exclude: "PPT"
-    description: "Explore how the GroupDocs.Watermark C# .NET API can help you manage and remove watermarks from PPTX files, ensuring impactful and professional presentations."
+    description: "Explore how the GroupDocs.Watermark for .NET C# API can help you manage and remove watermarks from PPT files, ensuring impactful and professional presentations."
     items:
         # format loop 1
         - name: "Watermark PDF"